robhami/ZTM_REACT/4_createApp2README.md

 ```
 ### In CardList.js loop extract from robot object/array ###

-Create function that maps (loops) through objects and extracts index (i) and uses this to pull each index:
+Create function that maps (loops) through objects and extracts index (i) and uses this to pull each index (this is because index is second parameter of map (https://www.w3schools.com/jsref/jsref_map.asp):

 ```javascript
 import React from 'react';